zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

 to do is configuring our ZenML [stack](https://docs.zenml.io/getting-started/core-concepts).
 For this example, the stack we create consists of the following four parts:
 * The **local artifact store** stores step outputs on your hard disk.
-* The **local metadata store** stores metadata like the pipeline name and step parameters inside a local SQLite database.
 * The docker images that are created to run your pipeline are stored in a local docker **container registry**.
 * The **Kubeflow orchestrator** is responsible for running your ZenML pipeline